tyler-r-smith/meteor-video-chat/README.md

 **To use these codes, I would create a helper to reactively handle the state changes and display more eloquent messages**

+## Options - a new section to allow functional customisation
+Meteor.VideoCallServices.settings
+    .showLocalVideo = true

 ## Making a Call

 If you are initializing the webcam and making a call in the same function block, it is best to call the `callRemote()` function from within the `loadLocalWebcam()` callback like so: